Skip to main content

 Lactobacillus salivarius UCC118 and Improved Gastrointestinal Health

-Research synthesisVery low evidenceMixed effect size10 studies · 10 beneficial · 0 neutral · 0 harmful
+Research synthesisLow evidenceSmall effect10 studies · 10 beneficial · 0 neutral · 0 harmful

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Many of the included studies did not reach statistical significance — effect may be smaller than the predominant direction suggests.
-All included papers are reviews, case reports, or genomic characterization studies; no RCTs or controlled human trials with measured outcomes were present.
-No study reported a specific dose, duration, or formulation tested in humans, limiting actionable conclusions.
+All included studies are reviews or case reports; no direct human intervention trials with statistical significance were identified.
+Doses and durations were not reported, limiting practical applicability.
+Many of the included studies did not reach statistical significance — effect may be smaller than the positive direction suggests.

 10 of 10 papers